 50 Pages Posted: 21 Nov 2011 Last revised: 6 Sep 2017

 We provide empirical evidence on the positive effect of non-executive employee stock options on corporate innovation.
 The positive effect is more pronounced when employees are more important for innovation, when free-riding among employees is weaker, when options are granted broadly to most employees, when the average expiration period of options is longer, and when employee stock ownership is lower.
-Taken together, our results are consistent with the view that stock options granted to non-executive employees increase risk-taking incentive, enhance failure-bearing capacity, encourage long-term commitment, and promote teamwork of employees, leading to greater innovation success.
+Further analysis reveals that employee stock options foster innovation mainly through the risk-taking incentive, rather than the performance-based incentive created by stock options.

 Keywords: Employee Stock Options; Corporate Innovation; Risk-taking Incentives; Employee Compensation